BenCos17/ben-cogs/ampremover/docs.md

 ## Overview

 AmputatorBot is a Discord bot cog designed to convert AMP URLs to their canonical URLs using the AmputatorBot API.
 This cog provides several commands to manage server preferences, convert URLs, and display the current settings.
+It also includes Red-Web-Dashboard integration for web-based management.

+## Features

+- **AMP URL Conversion**: Convert AMP URLs to canonical URLs using the AmputatorBot API
+- **Server Settings**: Per-server opt-in/opt-out functionality
+- **Automatic Detection**: Automatically detect and convert AMP URLs in messages (when enabled)
+- **Web Dashboard**: Full Red-Web-Dashboard integration with web-based management interface
+- **Statistics**: View conversion statistics and settings through the web interface

 ## Installation